khushpanchal/PriorityDispatcher/README.md

 ### Installation

-To integrate PriorityDispatcher library into your Android project, follow these simple steps:
+To integrate PriorityDispatcher library into your projects, follow these simple steps:

 1. Update your settings.gradle file with the following dependency.